vmandic/FCCBot/readme.md

 - enter the started localhost address appended with `/api/messages` to the bot emulator and start chatting over the bot emulator

 ### IDEA / ABOUT:
-- inception at our company's friday hackathon
+- inception at our company's friday hackathon, just for fun, no *real-deal* thing... our goal was to build a bot, host it, make it public and make it use some "cognitive" services :)
-- this chat bot will ask you a series of simple YES or NO questions and play a game of honesty with you.
+- Zdravko has two main features or tasks if you wish.
+First, Zdravko can ask you a series of simple YES or NO questions and play a game of honesty with you.
 After each question you should get an audio response from Zdravko and in the end a result of analyzing your voice articulation to tell if you are telling the truth or lies mostly, i.e. are you a liar or not.
+Secondly, Zdravko can accept your selfie photo and tell you something about your current emotional state.
+- finally we'd like to make different celebrity personalities that the bot would impersonate so you could choose different ones

 ### USEFUL LINKS: